yuekaizhang/dynamo/benchmarks/README.md

 ## Installation

-To install the necessary dependencies locally, run:
+This is already included as part of the dynamo vllm image.
+To install locally or standalone, run:

 ```bash
 pip install -e .